alextongdo/cse151b-start-late-start-rarely/README.md

 ## How to run inference
 Under the `kaggle_data/` repository is `test_public.csv` which is the provided raw testing dataset.

-`encoding.csv` is also included in this repository because the model's label encoder must be fitted to the training dataset.
+`encoding.csv` is also included in this repository because the model's label encoder must be fitted to a cleaned version of the training dataset.

 Both of these files are necessary to run the inference.